IwuchukwuDivine/IwuchukwuDivine/README.md

 ## 🧩 Featured Projects

-Here are some projects I’ve built and deployed:
+Here are some projects I've built and deployed:

+* 🔄 [**HTML to Vue Converter**](https://html-vue-converter.vercel.app/) – A powerful web-based tool that instantly converts vanilla HTML into Vue 3 Single File Components.
+Supports both Composition API and Options API with intelligent parsing of scripts, styles, and templates.

 * 🛍️ [**Essenceials**](https://essenceials.com/) – An online shopping platform for premium home appliances, perfumes, electronics, and lifestyle essentials with a smooth, secure checkout experience.

 * 🔗 [**Umoja Africa**](https://umoja-africa.com/) – A Pan-African platform focused on unity, collaboration, and empowerment.

 * 🎥 [**FlickFusion**](https://flickfusion.vercel.app/) – A movie discovery app powered by the TMDB API with a clean, responsive UI.

-* 🛍️ [Buds Sensation](https://buds-sensation.vercel.app/) – A modern restaurant landing page that highlights the menu, specials, reservations, and gallery.
+* 🛍️ [**Buds Sensation**](https://buds-sensation.vercel.app/) – A modern restaurant landing page that highlights the menu, specials, reservations, and gallery.

 * 🖼️ [**NFT Gallery**](https://nft-website-chi-seven.vercel.app/) – A modern landing page for showcasing digital NFTs.

 * 🎮 [**Tic Tac Toe Game**](https://tic-tac-toe-game-six-kappa.vercel.app/) – A fun, interactive, and responsive game built for browsers.

 * 🪙 [**Solux Solana**](https://soluxsolana.netlify.app/) – A dark-themed Solana blockchain landing page with animations.

 * 💰 [**Expense Tracker**](https://expense-tracker-xi-gray.vercel.app/) – A tool for managing and tracking daily expenses.

 💡 *More projects available on my repositories.*